JasonLocklin/Dissertation/SA/Methods.md

 until the end of the trial (approximately 2s).
 This allowed later analysis of the initial saccade toward the second target, and any corrective saccades to the perturbed location afterword.
-Rather than rely on the real-time saccade detection exectuted by Eyelink's own program, an algorithm was developed that matched human performance when viewing the eye-position data graphically and manually identifying the precise start and finish of each
+Rather than rely on the real-time saccade detection executed by Eyelink's own program, an algorithm was developed that matched human performance when viewing the eye-position data graphically and manually identifying the precise start and finish of each